XLSForm/xlsform.github.io/_sections/home-english.md

 CSV, XML, and GeoJSON files may have additional columns, XML nodes, or features and custom properties as long as the above-mentioned basic requirements are met.

 This question type is generally the preferred way of building select questions from external data as it is the most versatile and works across applications.
-However, if your external data file consists of many thousands of lines, please test carefully whether the performance is satisfactory on the lowest-spec device you intend to use.
-If it is too slow, consider using [External Selects](#external-selects) or [Dynamic selects from preloaded data](#dynamic-selects-from-pre-loaded-data) if your data collection application supports it.
+However, selects from files with tens of thousands of options can affect the responsiveness of the form.
+If you have long choice lists, check whether your form is adequately responsive on the lowest performance device that your data collection team will use.
+If it is too slow, consider using [Dynamic selects from preloaded data](#dynamic-selects-from-pre-loaded-data) if your data collection application supports it.

 #### Specify custom columns for label and value